SWC-OSG-Workshop/2015-10-27-duke/novice/git/03-conflict.md

 or find a way to divide the work up differently.

 > ## Challenge:
 > This is an extention of the previous challenge on collaboration.
-Now `member A` and `member B`  edit
+Now `member A` and `member B`  create a conflict by
->the same line (each of you would have different content) in the same file, add the file to stage-in and commit
+> editing the same file, add commit the file locally.
->it locally.
 After the local commit, push it.
->
 >One of you  should get a merge conflict.
 >Look the file in conflict, and resolve it.